Clemorange22/RailFinder/README.md

 - Approximately 40GB of free disk space.
 - A stable internet connection.

+Downloading GTFS data can take some time (~15-20 minutes depending on your internet speed and the number of sources).

 The database updates automatically if it is older than 24 hours.
 To reset the database, delete the `railfinder.db` file.

 If you prefer using a precomputed database, name it `railfinder_static.db` and place it in the same directory as `main.py`.
 The application will then use the static database without downloading GTFS data.